arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 ### <a href="#widconf" class="anchor" id="widconf"><span class="octicon octicon-link"></span></a>Widget configuration

-For edited output you must open Settings window and setup output format.
+To edit output you need open Settings window and specify output format.
 HTML tags work normally.

 Available flags are in the table below.